vdmitriyev/datasets-links-collection/README.md

 ## About

-Own collection of links to various datasets
+A collection of links for various [datasets](https://github.com/vdmitriyev/datasets-links-collection).

 ## Search Engines